IanMadlenya/stockscreener-1/README.md

 ## Installation

+### Install from Chrome Web Store

+Two published versions are available in the Chrome Web Store
+* Probability Stock Screener Basic
+* Probability Stock Screener

+Probability Stock Screener Basic can be installed at no cost and includes support for interday data from Yahoo!
+It can be installed at [Probability Stock Screener Basic at Chrome Web Store](https://chrome.google.com/webstore/detail/bgdbcehfnglkbgimkncfimadfnifcjcn).

+Probability Stock Screener has a modest monthly fee to support the continued development and includes support for intraday data (sold separately).
+It can be installed at [Probability Stock Screener at Chrome Web Store](https://chrome.google.com/webstore/detail/jcofaeigjeejbgcgdgjejlcjflghkpjn).

 ### Install from Binary

 > You will need to install and run the [Callimachus Web Server](http://callimachusproject.org/), version 1.4.